gokkuu100/kwetu-heroku/README.md

 # kwetu-heroku
-This is a backend application created and deployed using Heroku service.
+This is a backend application created and deployed using Heroku service. agent details - faithkaburu@gmail.com password-faith

 ## Features
 This app consists of three main routes each route having specific methods related to it.